Tennessee

 Education

-• Recommends recurring funds to increase the number of school-based behavioral health liaisons.
+• Recommends additional funding to increase the number of school-based behavioral health liaisons.

-• Recommends a non-recurring general fund subsidy to the Department of Transportation for existing projects and adding
+• Recommends a general fund subsidy (recurring and non-recurring funds) to the Department of Transportation for existing pavements and bridges, expediting existing projects, and adding projects.

-• Recommends a non-recurring general fund subsidy to establish a starter home revolving fund aimed at increasing the availability of starter homes across the state with a focus on rural areas.
+• Directs a non-recurring general fund subsidy in the Tennessee Housing Development Agency to establish a starter home revolving fund, with an aim of increasing availability of starter homes across the state with a focus on rural areas.

 Health and Social Services

-• Proposes multiple appropriations in TennCare including for medical inflation, increased utilization, and increased prescription drug costs.
+• Proposes appropriations in TennCare to keep pace with medical inflation, increased utilization, increased prescription drug prices, and providing support funding to the Department of Children Services.

-• Recommends recurring and non-recurring funds to create three new state parks, further develop two parks, and support maintenance of state parks.
+• Recommends non-recurring funds and departmental revenues to create new state parks.

-• Recommends funds to continue implementing Pay for Performance in executive branch agencies, funding a pool of funds for salary increases.
+• Provides funding to continue implementing Pay for Performance in executive branch agencies, creating a pool of funds for salary increases in fiscal 2027.